vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 - `market.liquidity.priceRange` (decimal) - this is a percentage price move (e.g. `0.05 = 5%`) from `mid_price` during continuous trading or indicative uncrossing price during auctions.

-- `market.liquidity.committmentMinTimeFraction` (decimal) —  minimum fraction of time LPs must spend "on the book" providing their committed liquidity.
+- `market.liquidity.commitmentMinTimeFraction` (decimal) —  minimum fraction of time LPs must spend "on the book" providing their committed liquidity.
 This is a decimal number in the interval $[0,1]$ i.e. both limits included.
 When set to $0$ the SLA mechanics are switched off for the market entirely.

 - `market.liquidity.providers.fee.calculationTimeStep` (time period e.g. `1m`) controls how often the quality of liquidity supplied by the LPs is evaluated and fees arising from that period are earmarked for specific parties.

 - `market.liquidity.performanceHysteresisEpochs` (uint) - number of liquidity epochs over which past performance will continue to affect rewards.

-- `market.liquidity.slaCompetitionFactor` - the maximum fraction of their accrued fees an LP that meets the SLA implied by `market.liquidity.committmentMinTimeFraction` will lose to LPs that achieved a higher SLA performance than them.
+- `market.liquidity.slaCompetitionFactor` - the maximum fraction of their accrued fees an LP that meets the SLA implied by `market.liquidity.commitmentMinTimeFraction` will lose to LPs that achieved a higher SLA performance than them.

 For LP reward calculations based on the SLA see the [0042-LIQF spec](./0042-LIQF-setting_fees_and_rewarding_lps.md).